seetaresearch/dragon/docs/api/python/dragon.rst

   : Return a tensor filled with zeros.

   `zeros_like(...) <dragon/zeros_like.html>`_
-  : Return a tensor shaping like another filled with zeros.
+  : Return a tensor of zeros with shape as the other.

 .. toctree::
   :hidden: